igorpejic/site/content/_index.md

 Unless I am building, I stay aways from screens as much as possible.
 I much rather read a book, or go for a walk.

+Below you can find a short history of myself.

 # Professional